 - 1. Patrons are required to sign in for use of Library computers and furnish a valid Library Card.
 Patron sign-in represents full agreement with the policies and procedures concerning computer services as posted in the Library. - 2.
-Minors 17 and under are required to sign into Youth Public PCs with their valid library card. - 3.
-Patrons are required to report any workstation difficulties to the Library staff. - 4.
-Patrons are limited to 4 hours of computer time when necessitated by public demand. - 5.
+Minor children and young adults ages 12-17 are required to present a valid library card at the time of sign-in.
+The Library will not accept any other form of identification from minors. - 3.
+Children under the age of 12 will be accompanied by a parent/guardian to utilize the Library's computer services. - 4.
+Patrons are required to report any workstation difficulties to the Library staff. - 5.
+Patrons are limited to 2 hours of computer time when necessitated by public demand. - 6.
 Printing from the Library's computers is available at a posted charge.
-This charge represents costs associated for paper and toner cartridges as provided by the Library. - 6.
+This charge represents costs associated for paper and toner cartridges as provided by the Library. - 7.
 Wireless service is available inside the library.
 The library is not responsible for the security of items using the wireless network or transmissions on the system.
 Patrons are able to use the service at their own risk.